Search

 The application is approved by different authorities:

-The Blue Card
+The EU Blue Card as a national visa

 The Blue Card is a work and residence permit for highly qualified specialists from non-EU countries that paves the way to the European Union.
 The Blue Card is a residence permit that is used to show proof of legal residence in EU countries for nationals of non-EU countries for employment purposes.
 The Blue Card is thus intended for non-EU nationals.

-Application via the Berlin Foreigners’ Registration Office:
+Application via the Berlin Immigration Office:

 If all the required documents are submitted, the application can be approved within nine to ten weeks.